saucelabs/sauce-docs/docs/basics/integrations/slack.md

 <p><span className="sauceDBlue">COMING SOON</span></p>

-The Sauce Labs Slack app allows you to send test result notifications to selected channels in your Slack workspace.
+The Sauce Labs Slack app allows you to easily share your test results in Slack.
+You can:

+* Share a test result link in Slack, and it automatically expands to show the test summary
+* Configure `saucectl` to automatically post test result notifications to selected channels in Slack

 ## What You'll Need